pasztorpisti/json-cfg/README.rst

     - single and multi-line comments - this is more useful then you would think: it is good not only for documentation but also for temporarily disabling a block in your config without actually deleting entries
-    - object (dictionary) keys without quotes
+    - object (dictionary) keys without quotes: less quotation marks, less noise
     - trailing commas (allowing a comma after the last item of objects and arrays)

 - Providing line number information for each element of the loaded config file